PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 	-> cd ~/config
 	-> sudo cp chromium.desktop /etc/xdg/autostart
 	- If the system is asking for a password, enter your password.
-	  If you have not changed the default password enter the pasword mentioned above.
+	  If you have not changed the default password enter the password mentioned above.
 	- On the next start, Chromium will be shown on start with the cbpi Dashboard.
 ```